Canon SL1 vs Nikon D5500

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably larger (13 percent) than the Canon SL1.
-Moreover, the D5500 is slightly heavier (3 percent) than the SL1.
+Moreover, the D5500 is markedly heavier (15 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the D5500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (SL1) and the Nikon Lens Catalog (D5500).